boetiusj/hugo/content/pages/office-painting-experts.md

 We'll work around your schedule to minimize disruptions.
 Use zero VOC paint so nobody breathes nasty stuff.
 We'll keep our gear in a tidy, out-of-the-way corner - and make sure it stays that way.
 What your office doesn't need is scruffy station-wagon dudes rockin' out while you're working.

-> We'll prepare a well-planned project sequence so we stay out of the way and finish one area before we move on.
+> A well-planned project sequence means painters stay out of the way and finish one area before moving on.
 We'll communicate that plan so everybody knows what to expect.

 ## Top 5 Office Painting Concerns